August 31, 2009

 Now I'm not saying I would want to switch places or anything and I know my brother would love to come home to a messy house filled with screaming kids, but, what would that be like to have your own place that you would probably only have to clean once a week!
 I couldn't even imagine.

-Now I never grew up with pets.
-My parents don't really like them.
+I never grew up with pets.
 Maybe that's why I have no real desire to have any.
 I am told quite often by people out walking their dogs, as my kids run over and beg to pet it, that I should get one.
 And I just think, ya right!
 I have enough little things that stink and slobber and make messes, I don't need one that has fur!

 (I'm sure I just got crossed off some people's Christmas card list)

-Maybe if I lived on 10 acres and didn't have to clean up after it........ still doubtful, but maybe.
-A puppy or kitten might be fun, its when they get bigger I don't care for them so much.
+Maybe if I lived on 10 acres and didn't have to clean up after it........ maybe.
+A puppy or kitten might be fun.

 So I have to wonder, do people find it fulfilling or fun to look over and see a little animal face watching them from their bed?
 I suppose they must, that's why they get them.
 Kind of like in the movies where the faithful pet keeps a vigilant watch over it owner, right?
 (Sorry, I never watched "Marley and Me")